Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 Tourist and travel organisations as well as the VAT refund companies distribute information about the VAT Retail Export Scheme.

-(Whilst retail export schemes operate throughout the EU they’re regulated by the laws of the individual member states and may differ in significant details from the scheme in the UK.
-Travellers wishing to purchase goods in another EU member state should contact the customs or tax authorities of the member state for detailed information and advice.)
+(Whilst retail export schemes operate throughout the EU they’re regulated by the laws of the individual EU member states and may differ in significant details from the scheme in the UK.
+Travellers wanting to purchase goods in an EU member state should contact the customs or tax authorities of the EU member state for detailed information and advice.)

 2. General principles

 - certain customers (see paragraph 2.4) to receive a refund of VAT paid on goods exported to destinations outside the UK or EU subject to conditions detailed at paragraph 2.3